The best fans for 2024

 There are many factors to consider when deciding which fan is right for you.
 Below are the factors we considered most important when writing this guide.

-Before you begin your search for the best fan, make sure to measure the size of the room where you plan to use it.
+Before you search for the best fan, measure the size of the room where you plan to use it.
 Most have several speed settings, but you’ll want to determine in advance that the one you bring home is powerful enough for your space.
 Another aspect to consider is how much sound it makes.
 Some, especially if they’re set to full-blast, can be quite loud, while others are so silent you might even forget they’re on.
 If you’re very sensitive to noise, you may want to consider a bladeless fan, which tends to produce much less of a din than traditional ones.
 But bladeless models are often more expensive, so if you want the latest technology, expect to pay a higher price.

 Airflow